 Seniors are an especially high-risk group for severe flu, hospitalization, and death due to influenza complications like pneumonia.
 Boosting the immune system with one of the below vaccines may be preferred for this age group, but vaccination should not be delayed if a specific product is not readily available.

-Flublok Quadrivalent is used in adults 18 years and older and contains 3 times the active ingredients of other quadrivalents.
+Flublok Quadrivalent, from Sanofi, is used in adults 18 years and older and contains 3 times the active ingredients of other quadrivalents.
 It is not egg-based.

 Yes: You Need A Flu Vaccine Every Year

-You can't predict the severity of the flu season, and flu vaccine effectiveness does not last from year to year.
-In fact, each year experts research which flu strains are most likely to be circulating, so the strains that make up the annual flu vaccine may change, as they have this year.
+Unfortunately we cannot predict the severity of the flu season, and flu vaccine effectiveness does not last from year to year.
+In fact, each year, public health experts research which flu strains are most likely to be circulating.
+The strains that make up the annual flu vaccine each year may change, as they did this year.

-But say you do put off the flu vaccine until December, or even later.
-Remember it's never too late to get the vaccine to protect yourself and those around you, so visit your healthcare provider as soon as you can.
+What if you have put off the flu vaccine until December, or even later?
+It's never too late to get the vaccine to protect yourself and those around you, so visit your healthcare provider as soon as you can.

-One Shot Can Protect You and Your Newborn
+One Shot Can Help Protect You and Your Newborn

-Plus, there's an added value to the seasonal flu vaccine for pregnant women -- not only does it protect them against the flu and lower the risk of hospitalization, it also helps to protect their newborn infants for up to the first few months of life at least -- at a time when infants are too young to receive the vaccine themselves.
+Plus, there's an added value to the seasonal flu vaccine for pregnant women -- not only does it protect them against the flu and lower the risk of hospitalization, it also helps to protect their newborn infants for up to the first few months of life -- at a time when infants are too young to receive the vaccine themselves.

 Early Fall is the Perfect Time

-Flu season can start early, and it takes about two weeks after your vaccination for the full antibody effect to develop and provide flu protection.
-That’s why it’s better to get vaccinated in late August, September or early October, before the flu season really kicks in.
-In fact, get vaccinated as soon as it's available.
+Flu season can start early, and it takes about two weeks after receiving your vaccine for the full antibody effect to develop and provide flu protection.
+That’s why it’s better to get vaccinated in the fall, before the end of October ideally, before the flu season really kicks in.
+Flu vaccines are usually available by mid-September in most years.

-Can I Get the Flu Vaccine if I am Allergic to Eggs?
+Can I Get a Flu Vaccine if I am Allergic to Eggs?

 Hate Shots?
 You're Not Alone

 Please do not skip the flu vaccine just because you hate getting a shot.
 You are not alone - rougly 1 in 4 adults were shown to have a fear of needles in one survey.
-There are other options, now:
+There are other options.

-The nasal vaccine FluMist Quadrivalent is needle-free, and a new reformulated version will return to the U.S. market this 2018-2019 season.
-FluMist is approved for children and adults ages 2 to 49.
-However, there are certain groups that can't use FluMist, so check with your doctor.
+- FluMist Quadrivalent is a needle-free vaccine that is sprayed in the nose.
+It is approved for children and adults ages 2 to 49 years, but there are certain groups that can't use FluMist, so check with your doctor.

-Afluria and Afluria Quadrivalent are used with the Stratis needle-free jet injector and are now FDA-approved.
-Anyone 18 through 64 years of age who can get Afluria may ask for needle-free Afluria, but check with your doctor, clinic, or pharmacy to be sure they have the jet injector first.
+- Anyone 18 through 64 years of age who can get Afluria may ask for needle-free Afluria, but check with your doctor, clinic, or pharmacy to be sure they have the jet injector first.
 It's not necessarily pain-free, but the shot creates a narrow stream of fluid that goes through the skin, without a needle, given in one-tenth of one second.